 Rafflesia is stinky and it smells like rotten flesh.
 It smells this way to attract its main pollinator – the carrion fly that helps pollinate the plant.
 These flies lay their eggs thinking it is rotting flesh.
 They are tricked into thinking they have found a meal and a place to lay their eggs.
 Actually, they pick up or deposit pollen and pollinate the plant.

 The smell is stronger during the early morning hours when these plants have the best chance of attracting their pollinators.

 Rafflesia arnoldii is one of the three national flowers in Indonesia.

-The plant contributes to the ecotourism industry in this state and is used in traditional medicine to stop internal bleeding and to relieve pain during and after childbirth.
-It is also used as an aphrodisiac and to”restore the female figure” after childbirth.
+The plant contributes to the ecotourism industry in this country and is used in traditional medicine to stop internal bleeding, as well as to relieve pain during and after childbirth.
+It is also used as an aphrodisiac and to “restore the female figure” after childbirth.